Removing Cardon Dioxide from the atmosphere

 Trees capture the atmospheric greenhouse gas, carbon dioxide (CO2), for photosynthesis, releasing oxygen as a waste product.
 Photosynthesis is vital for all aerobic life on Earth.

-City Forests' is now operating at a near sustainable level of harvest.
-Therefore our total net balance of carbon stored, after harvesting and replanting, will tend to fluctuate around a neutral level.
-In the 2019-20 year the net balance stored in our forests increased to 1.87 million tonnes of carbon.
+City Forests' is now operating at a near sustainable level of harvest and with an uneven mix of age classes our total net balance of carbon stored, after harvesting and replanting, will tend to fluctuate around a neutral level.
+In the 2020-21 year the net balance stored in our forests decreased by 6% to 1.75 million tonnes of carbon.

 The company started carbon trading in 2010 under the New Zealand Emissions Trading Scheme.
 To date we have achieved net sales of approximately $39.9 million.